1coderookie/KobraGoNeoInsights/docs/printserver.md

 ## Software

 When it comes down to the software that should run on the printserver, you can choose between different solutions.
 It also depends a bit which kind of firmware you're running.
 My personal opinion on this: if you're running the stock one which is Marlin based, just go with OctoPrint.
 If you're using Klipper firmware, you can stick to OctoPrint or use Marlin (or Fluidd, as they're basically made for Klipper).
-Yes, you could also look out for different software, but because those programs are commonly used you'll find a lot of informations about them and also many plugins for enhancing the capability even more.
+Yes, you could also look out for different software, but because those programs are commonly used you'll find a lot of information about them and also many plugins for enhancing the capability even more.
 I'd recommend to do a little websearch on that, you might want to start with this article though: [Ocbico: Mainsail vs. Fluidd vs. Octoprint - A Comparison](https://www.obico.io/blog/mainsail-vs-fluidd-vs-octoprint/)

 ## How To Install